Steve-Ljs/Seminar-Research-Exploration-Journey/README.md

 ---

+## How to apply for Master's degree and PhD：

+### 1. Feiyue Manual of WKU: How to view the 2022 version of the Feiyue Manual: Log in to the Meken email and click this link https://drive.google.com/file/d/1UrKVIBZnUrbq5oDYE6dBs0ZBmxVBzFUy/view?usp=sharing.
+After clicking the link, you can see the pdf file.
+Only With reviewer permissions, you cannot download, modify or print files.
+In addition, I appeal to everyone here: 1.
+Do not take screenshots and send them to others.
+2. Only disseminate within the school.
+### 2. 1point3acres: (https://www.1point3acres.com/) 1point3acres provide many experiences about studying abroad, life in North America and so on.

+---
 ## Contributing

 Contributions to this repository are welcome!
 If you have any suggestions or improvements for the workshop proposal, please feel free to submit an issue or create a pull request.
 Let’s work together to create an engaging and valuable workshop for everyone interested in scientific research.